 In addition to the court size for gameplay, it is also a recommendation that you provide adequate room for the out-of-bounds area.

-The full size you should plan for your pickleball court should be 24 feet wide by 54 feet long, including the sidelines and end courts (all out of bound areas).
+The pickleball court size should be 24 feet wide by 54 feet long, including the sidelines and end courts (all out of bound areas).

 If possible, a court that is 30 feet long by 60 feet wide is the best outcome.
 This size would provide enough room for the players to move around and prevent damage from missed or wild balls.